seynard/pool2geno/README.md

 done
 ```

-## 5. Run HPM
+## 5. Run HPM (script for HPM can be found at https://github.com/BertrandServin/beethoven)
 Definition of additional parameters necessary for this part of the pipeline.
 ```bash
 n_col_snpid=2
 type=(simul simul_data1000 simul_data)
 DEPTH=(10 30 100)
 ```
 For each homogeneous population we can now run HPM
 ```bash
 for a in ${type[@]}
 do